 The governance of the Admissions Committee consists of the Chair, Vice Chair and the Executive Committee.
 The Chair and Vice Chair of the Admissions Committee are appointed by the Dean.
-The Executive Committee of the Admissions Committee includes the Chair, Vice Chair and all Assistant and Associate Deans serving at that time on the Admissions Committee.
-The Executive Committee is responsible for prioritizing the selection of acceptable nonresidents and reviewing recommendations for new membership to the Admissions Committee.
+The Executive Committee of the Admissions Committee includes the Chair, Vice Chair and all the Vice Deans, Assistant and Associate Deans serving at that time on the Admissions Committee.
+The Executive Committee is responsible for prioritizing the selection of acceptable resident and nonresident applicants and reviewing recommendations for new membership to the Admissions Committee.
 The Executive Committee is also responsible to constitute workgroup committees to evaluate and study admissions related issues.